thefutureisnowai/thefutureisnowai.github.io/privacy.md

 <a href="https://github.com/thefutureisnowai/thefutureisnowai.github.io" target="_blank" rel="noopener">
   https://github.com/thefutureisnowai/thefutureisnowai.github.io
 </a>.
-<br>Note that The Future is Now Ai, LLC is our company name, but our Doing-Business-As name is Secure Computer Solutions.
+<br>Note that The Future is now AI, LLC is our company name, but our Doing-Business-As name is Secure Computer Solutions.
 We control this repository and no other entity can modify it.
 </p>

 <p>